Cincinnati responsibility guide

 Verify whether the problem looks public, private, or mixed before assuming the city is responsible or the owner is stuck with a full repair bill.

-What boundary looks like
+What the local boundary looks like

 Cincinnati generally treats the private building sewer as owner-maintained, even though wet-weather and public-sewer conditions can still matter when backups occur.